PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

 ## Examining the parser for `Get-VssShadowStorage`

 The following screenshot provides line numbers for the `ParseShadowStorage` function.
-This is the function called by `Get-VssShadowStorage` to handle the output (parse) of the `vssadmin.exe` command.
+This is the function called by `Get-VssShadowStorage` to handle the output of the `vssadmin.exe` command.
 The process breaks out into these four main areas:

 - Collect the native command output into a single text blob then split it into blocks of text (lines 96-100)